diegofdiaz/Machine-Learning-study/README.md

 # Machine-Learning-study
-This repository was make with the objetive to learn about machine learning and applications
+This repository was make with the objective to learn about machine learning and applications